sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ... list papers with links here...
 * [Continuous Learning in Single-Incremental-Task Scenarios](https://arxiv.org/abs/1806.08568)
 	* This paper describes Coninual Learning, Single-Incremental-Task, New Classes problem, and catastrophic forgetting.
-They have a great description of
+They have a great description of the Naive, Rehearsal, and Elastic Weight Consolidation approach to solving Continal Learning.
 * [Overcoming catastrophic forgetting in neural networks](https://arxiv.org/abs/1612.00796)
+	* This is the first paper to propose the Elastic Weight Consolidation approach to solving Continual Learning.
 * [Compete to Compute](https://papers.nips.cc/paper/5059-compete-to-compute)
 * [CORe50: a New Dataset and Benchmark for Continuous Object Recognition](http://proceedings.mlr.press/v78/lomonaco17a/lomonaco17a.pdf)
 * [Memory Efficient Experience Replay for Streaming Learning](https://arxiv.org/abs/1809.05922)